libfive/libfive/README.md

 (c) 2015-2017 Matthew Keeter

 Different layers of this project are released under different licenses:
-- `ao-kernel` is released under the LGPL, version 2 or later.
+- `libfive` (the core shared library) is released under the LGPL, version 2 or later.
-- `guile-ao` and `Studio` are released under the GPL, version 2 or later.
+- `libfive-guile` and `Studio` are released under the GPL, version 2 or later.

 Contact me to discuss custom development, integration,